Uchida16104/OpenMusic-works/Essence for harp, organ, samplers, and live electronics/Readme.md

 1. Harp
 2. Organ
 3. Samplers (It's desirable that you prepare 2 samplers)
-4. Effectors (They're used as <strong>live electronics</strong>, it's prepared reverb and delay effects for harp, and done chorus and rotary effects for organ)
+4. Effects (They're used as <strong>live electronics</strong>, it's prepared reverb and delay effects for harp, and done chorus and rotary effects for organ)

 [hearthis.at](https://hearthis.at/hirotoshi-uchida-2nd/essence-for-harp-organ-samplers-and-live-electronics/)